-- 16. The Scottish Government published its Strategic Framework update and Review of Physical Distancing on Tuesday 22nd June 2021.
-This includes important context for schools. - 17.
+- 17. The Scottish Government published its Strategic Framework update and Review of Physical Distancing on Tuesday 22nd June 2021, and updated it on 16 November 2021.
+This includes important context for schools. - 18.
 It sets out a change to the Scottish Government's overarching strategic intent, from: